2kranki/gen/README.md

 * Version is 0.1
 * Supports only SQLite
 * Still a work in progress
-* WARNING - genApp should generate an app, but the app will only work with SQLite!
+* WARNING - genapp should generate an app, but the app will only work with SQLite!
 I will fix this in the near future.

 **Project Futures**: